bjssacademy/fundamentals-clean-code/04thinkingbig.md

 The new module `main` passes the dependency in as the first parameter.
 It chooses the `loadUserProfile` function from `userdata` _ in this instance_.
 But it could be any function that takes a username and returns user data.

+There is an important benefit from using DIP and DI:

+> The application can be changed at runtime

+When we run the application, we could have either configuration, or user input, allowed to change which version of the dependency we supply.
+We could offer several different data stores for the profile data, and have the code wire up the correct one at start up.
+Possibly even re-wiring for each request.

+The advantages here are flexibility, and the fact that our `application` module is _unaffected_ by this choice.
+It has no code changes required, and no retesting needed.

+This can _eliminate a lot of conditional logic_.

-This is a very powerful idea.
+This is huge.
+DIP and DI are very powerful, practical techniques.
 We cover it in more depth in "DIP, DI and IoC" in the Engineering Academy.
-But this is enough to get the idea across.

 ## [Next >>](summary.md)